sctlib/sct/content/notes/matrix.md

 A community can host their own matrix server (for free), or let the people behind matrix do it for them, with [element-matrix-services](https://element.io/matrix-services).
+For a list of known matrix server hosts: https://matrix.org/hosting

+# matrix.to

+To provide everyone with a choice in which client they use to communicate on matrix, there is the website https://matrix.to

+Enter the room or the user you want to share the address of, and it will create for you a like that offers visitors the possibility to decide in which client they want to open this communication chat.

+For example, a sharable link created with matrix.to, will look like
+this: https://matrix.to/#sctlib:matrix.org for linking to the room `#sctlib:matrix.org`